MixedMachine/simpleBudget/README.md

 - [x] enable the user to add notes
 - [ ] enable a switch to save locally or to remote database (paid feature or bring your own database)
 - [ ] Add login (paid feature)
+- [ ] Search on expenses & allocations
+- [ ] Add sort by button on expenses & allocations

 ## Bugs
 - [ ] The application uses local storage to save the budget items